gifford-lab/lineage_tracing/results/round2_Sept_2016/README.md

 	+ `familyanalysis.thresh.csv`: the result of family analysis.
 Read the header for the meaning of each column.

 #### Barcodelet
-+ Summary of the statistics:
++ Summary of the statistics: `stats/barcodelet.stats.thresh.csv`
-	+ `stats/barcodelet.stats.thresh.csv`: statistics of the reads

 + Specific data of each experiment are saved under `fth1_timeT_repR` where `T` is the time point and `R` is the replicate index.
 	+ `barcodelet.bcCoverage.thresh`: the unique barcodes and the number of cells in which they show up before filtering (see the previous section)